Betting on Bets: Anytime-Valid Tests for Stochastic Dominance

+In this simulation, we test for 2-SD and 3-SD in the same scenarios as the main simulation from Section~\ref{sec:sim_kuniform}.
+Since $X \fsdstrict Y$ implies $X \ssdstrict Y$ and $X \tsdstrict Y$, we should achieve e-power against both the 2-SD null, $\calH_0^{[2]}: Y \ssd X$, and the 3-SD null, $\calH_0^{[3]}: Y \tsd X$.
+Here, instead of the GRO e-process (Theorem~\ref{thm:Test-supermartingale-for-the-FSD_null}), we use the UP e-process (Theorem~\ref{thm:Test-supermartingale-for-the-kSD_null}) using the lower bound of $a=0$.
+Recall that, for each threshold $z$, the UP e-process is only asymptotically optimal.
+Thus, we will see an interaction between the suboptimality of UP bets in the early rounds and the adaptivity of predictable weights.
+The choice of predictable weights is kept the same as in the GRO e-processes for testing FSD, with 21 equidistant thresholds in $[0,1]$ at the start and then updated adaptively based on the observed quantiles of data.

+Figure~\ref{fig:kuniform_ksd} summarizes the e-power against the 2-SD null (Figure~\ref{subfig:kuniform_epower_2sd}) and the 3-SD null (Figure~\ref{subfig:kuniform_epower_3sd}).
+All UP e-processes grow in e-power even with large contact sets, although this time, the adaptive UP e-processes with \emph{greedy} weights have the highest e-power across time.
+Intriguingly, in the $z_0=0.1$ case (large contact set), the adaptive UP e-process with greedy weights now has substantial advantage over the one with exponential weights, which itself has nontrivial advantage over the non-adaptive UP e-process.
+One possible explanation is that the UP e-process is not necessarily optimal during the early rounds, and that the effect of greedy weights adapting more quickly to ``profitable thresholds'' is more pronounced.

-In Section~\ref{sec:sim_kuniform}, we showed that UP e-processes for testing higher-order SD are powerful even when there is substantial contact between the CDFs.
-Here, in Figure~\ref{fig:kuniform_ksd_validity}, we further verify that all UP e-processes for testing 2-SD and 3-SD control the Ville error at level $\alpha=0.05$ across all values of $z_0$.
+Next, in Figure~\ref{fig:kuniform_ksd_validity}, we further verify that all UP e-processes for testing 2-SD and 3-SD control (or get close to controlling) the Ville error at level $\alpha=0.05$ across all values of $z_0$.